Ghana: Economy

-Industrial minerals mining
+In 2015, Ghana produced 88 metric tonnes of gold as per the Our World in Data report.
 As of 2019, Ghana was the 7th largest producer of gold in the world, producing ~140 tonnes that year.
 This record saw Ghana surpass South Africa in output for the first time, making Ghana the largest gold producer in Africa.
-In addition to gold, Ghana also exports silver, timber, diamonds, bauxite, and manganese, and has numerous other not-yet-fully exploited mineral deposits.
-Ghana ranks 9th in the world in both diamond export and reserve size.
-The government has drawn up plans to nationalize Ghana's mining industry to increase government revenue.
+In addition to gold, Ghana exports silver, timber, diamonds, bauxite, and manganese, and has other mineral deposits.
+Ghana ranks 9th in the world in diamond export and reserve size.
+The government has drawn up plans to nationalize mining industry to increase government revenue.

-Electricity generation

-Severe shortages of electricity in 2015 & 2016 led to dumsor (persistent, irregular and unpredictable electric power outages), increasing the interest in renewables.
-As of 2019, there is now a surplus of electricity which now presents a new set of financial challenges.
+"Shortages" of electricity in 2015 and 2016 led to dumsor ("persistent, irregular and unpredictable" electric power outages), increasing the interest in renewables.
+As of 2019, there is a surplus of electricity.

-Economic transparency

 The judicial system of Ghana deals with corruption, economic malpractice and lack of economic transparency.
-Despite significant economic progress, obstacles do remain.
-Particular institutions need reform, and property rights need improvement.
-The overall investment regime lacks market transparency.
-Tackling these issues will be necessary if Ghana's rapid economic growth is to be maintained.
-According to Transparency International's Corruption Perception Index of 2018, out of 180 countries, Ghana was ranked 78th, with a score of 41 on a scale where a 0–9 score means highly corrupt, and a 90–100 score means very clean.
+According to Transparency International's Corruption Perceptions Index of 2018, out of 180 countries, Ghana was ranked 78th, with a score of 41 on a scale where a 0–9 score means highly corrupt, and a 90–100 score means very clean.
 This was based on perceived levels of public sector corruption.